Altinn/altinn2-tests/README.md

 # altinn2-tests
-Tests for the Altinn 2 solution
+Tests for the Altinn 2 solution.